Mvb1122/HeartRateToWeb/README.md

 ## Introduction

-This program let you use the heart sensor of your Samsung Watch to display it on software that can read file like OBS. (tutorial below + watch compatibility list below).
+This program lets you use the heart sensor of your Samsung Watch to display it on software that can read files like OBS. (tutorial below + watch compatibility list below).

-This is a simple python program that react like a mini web server without the need of installing software like WAMP / LAMP or other web server like Apache / Nginix.
+This is a simple python program that reacts like a mini web server without the need of installing software like WAMP / LAMP or other web server like Apache / Nginix.

 ## How does it work ?